Waste

 Learn how Leeds City Council uses sustainable food to help schools lower their carbon footprint through the meals they serve.
 Influencing others such as schools to purchase green meals is part of Action 44 in the 50-point Climate Action Plan for Councils.

-Learn how Pembrokeshire created a share, repair and reuse network that cuts waste and develops employment skills for local people.
-Promoting community sharing and reuse to reduce waste and unnecessary consumption is Action 39 of 50 climate actions for councils.
+Learn how Pembrokeshire County Council created a share, repair and reuse network that cuts waste and develops employment skills for local people.
+Promoting community sharing and reuse to reduce waste and unnecessary consumption is Action 39 in the 50-point Climate Action Plan for Councils.

 Learn how Durham County Council reduced waste with a ban on single-use plastic in council offices and premises inspiring the wider community to tackle the problem.
 The ban forms part of 50 climate actions for councils under Action 40.